How Long Does Dog Grooming Take?

 If you have a small dog that only needs a bath and nail clipping, you can expect to spend less time at the groomer.

-In general, for a mid-size dog with a short coat, you can allow about an hour.
+In general, you can allow about an hour for a mid-size dog with a short coat.
 For a large dog like a golden retriever or Great Dane, it could be as much as 90 minutes.

 For smaller dogs like poodles and terriers, expect to wait about 35-45 minutes.

-For very tiny toy breeds like Pomeranians and Chihuahuas, you will probably only have to wait about 30 minutes, since their coats are so easy to maintain.
+For tiny toy breeds like Pomeranians and Chihuahuas, you will probably only have to wait about 30 minutes since their coats are so easy to maintain.

 Age and dog behavior impact groom time

-Outgoing dogs can be difficult for groomers because they want to socialize instead of getting their nails clipped or their fur brushed.
+Outgoing dogs can be difficult for groomers to work with because they want to socialize instead of having their nails clipped or their fur brushed.

 If your dog is more interested in making friends than getting groomed, you may need the patience to get through your appointment!